lucentcosmos/SparkLogsAnalyzer/chapter1/spark.md

 Before we run anything, let's understand the code.

 The main body of a simple Spark application is below.
 The first step is to bring up a Spark context.
-Then Spark context can load data from a text file as an RDD which can be processed.
+Then  the Spark context can load data from a text file as an RDD, which can then process.
 Finally, before exiting the function, we stop the Spark context.

 ```java
 public class LogAnalyzer {